 MONSTER OF THE EAST

-At last, we give you the third installment of the Monster's adventures!
+At last, the return of the third installment of the Monster's adventures!
 In this book you will see the Monster travel from Old San Francisco, across the Pacific, with only a dead woman for a companion.
-Not even the tongs of Shanghai or the "hopping ghosts" of Hunan Province can stop him from fing the lost citadel of the Tcho-Tcho people!
+Not even the tongs of Shanghai or the "hopping ghosts" of Hunan Province can stop him from finding the lost citadel of the Tcho-Tcho people!
 But will even an alliance with these cultists save him from the clutches of the Yellow Claw?!

 Denizens of Chinatown